top of page

 Most businesses managed to swiftly move to checking employee's physical health for COVID19 - we need to move equally swiftly to check employee's mental health and implement appropriate measures!

-Having worked in HR for 12 years and successfully leading projects for Investors in People and Workplace Wellbeing Charter accreditations, I am passionate about supporting SME owners to implement a people strategy that cultivates wellbeing, and to get started a Wellbeing Audit helps use see how we can move forward.
+Having worked in HR for 12 years and successfully leading projects for Investors in People and Workplace Wellbeing Charter accreditations, I am passionate about highlighting the need for businesses to implement people strategies that cultivate employee wellbeing.
+I've seen first hand the tangible success of a business when they prioritise their people.

 Recent Posts